Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 8 of 698.
-Question8.
-About how many years ago, an explosion occurred and all the matter were ejected in all directions in the form of galaxies?
-Correct
+8. About how many years ago, an explosion occurred and all the matter were ejected in all directions in the form of galaxies?

 According to Big Bang theory, all the matter in the universe was concentrated in a single point of hot dense matter.
 About 13.7 billion years ago, an explosion occurred and all the matter were ejected in all directions in the form of galaxies.